TheGentlehacker/verisimilitude/readme.md

 # Verisimilitude
 ---
-Verisimilitude is your trusted confidant, an OIDC assistant making tests faster, easier & more efficacious via an in-memory implementation executing the functions of an OpenID Provider.
+Verisimilitude is your trusted confidant, an OIDC assistant making tests faster, easier & more efficacious via an in-memory implementation of an OpenID Provider which supports the OpenID Connect Authorization Code Flow.
 Poorly.

 ### What is it good for?
 Such an excellent question!
 Verisimilitude is suitable for an exciting range of functions, including: